-This is a very typical meal for our family – chicken with veggies.
-Though this isn’t the most exciting dinner on the planet, I add a little zip by marinating the chicken all day, while at the same time minimizing the manual labor required at 6 p.m.
+This is a very typical meal for our family: chicken with veggies.
+Though it’s not the most exciting dinner on the planet, I add a little zip by marinating the chicken all day, while at the same time minimizing the manual labor required at 6 p.m.

 The yogurt-based marinade is from an older issue of Bon Appetit Magazine.
 With ginger and garam masala to add a punch, it has an Indian flare to it.
 I halve the recipe and save at least 1/4 cup to pour over the chicken after it’s grilled.
 I also saved leftovers for a delicious lunch creation the following day.

 I serve the grilled chicken with roasted potatoes, roasted broccoli and a tossed salad.
 For the potatoes, I season with salt, pepper and olive oil and bake for 35-40 minutes at 400 degrees.
 The broccoli — seasoned with salt, pepper, olive oil and parmesan cheese — is added to the oven when the potatoes are 50% done.
 When added, you should stir the potatoes to keep them from burning.